codecentric/conference-app/README.md

 ---

-More information to follow soon.
+More information to follow soon ...

 ---